gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 Enumerates a chain of parent processes beginning with the closest parent.

-This is an extension method provided by `Gapotchenko.FX.Diagnostics.Process` module for `System.Diagnostics.Process` class.

 ### ReadEnvironmentVariables()

 Reads environment variables of a process.

-This is an extension method provided by `Gapotchenko.FX.Diagnostics.Process` module for `System.Diagnostics.Process` class.

 The functionality is achieved by reading the process environment block (PEB) at the operating system level.